faraz9993/All_EIC_DevOps_Training/Day_20_Task.md

 ```

-### Below is an image that shows all the tasks ran successfully:
+### Below is an image that shows all the tasks ran successfully on the target machine:

 ![alt text](images/Day_20_Images/Image_3)